 2. Sugar-sweetened Drinks

-Sweetened drinks are another class of foods bad for brain.
+Sweetened drinks are another class of foods bad for the brain.
 They include energy drinks, soda, fruit juice, and sports drinks.
 Increased intake of sugar-sweetened drinks not only has a negative impact on your brain but also increase your chances of suffering from heart disease and diabetes.
-They are not only foods bad for brain, but they also lead to a significant weight increase.
+They are not only foods bad for the brain, but they also lead to a significant weight increase.

 High consumption of sugary drinks makes you susceptible to type-2 diabetes which increases the risk of developing Alzheimer ’s.
 Additionally, high sugar levels may be a risk factor for dementia.
 Most sugar-sweetened drinks comprise of 45% glucose and 55%fructose.